PMS includes any combination of the following: becoming irritable, anxious, moody, or depressed or having headaches or

 Avoiding certain foods and drinks (such as cola, coffee, hot dogs, potato chips, and canned foods)

 Certain dietary supplements may lessen PMS symptoms to some degree.
 These supplements include chasteberry extract from the agnus castus fruit, vitamin B6, and vitamin E. Women should talk to their doctor before they take any supplements, especially vitamin B6, which may be harmful if taken in high doses.
-Nerve damage is possible with as little as 200 milligrams of vitamin B6 a day.
+Nerve damage is possible with as little as 100 milligrams of vitamin B6 a day.
+Calcium supplements may improve mood and lessen physical symptoms.

 Did You Know...

 Taking nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
 Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
 Most pain... read more (NSAIDs) may help relieve headaches, pain due to abdominal cramps, and joint pain.
 To decrease the intensity of headaches or cramps, women can start taking NSAIDs a few days before their period starts.

 Hormone therapy may help.
 Options include the following: